abridged/collabland-dev/telefrens/trade-links.md

 :::info

+Watch [this demo video](https://www.youtube.com/watch?v=UR8TTZM2u9I) to see Trade Links in action.

-Creators can share [this demo video](https://www.youtube.com/watch?v=UR8TTZM2u9I) with their followers or create their own.
+Creators can share the video with their followers or create their own tutorials.

 :::